treebeardtech/nbmake-action/README.md

 Treebeard is a library which reproduces Python data science work in the cloud, natively supporting Jupyter Notebooks.

+Treebeard allows you to do the following without bash scripts:

+- Schedule notebooks in the cloud, working with all types of dependencies
+- Setup continuous integration for your Github repo, to test notebooks on each push
+- Fetch outputs from each cloud run using versioned URLs

 The goal is to allow data scientists to set up continuous integration with minimal changes to their project.

 Read the [docs](https://treebeard.readthedocs.io/en/latest/) to get started.